 The Trusted Platform Module is used to protect your PC, but some users reported the error saying Your computer trusted platform has malfunctioned on their computer.

-Problems like these can be alarming since they can compromise your system’s security, therefore in today’s article, we’ll show you how you can get rid of this inconvenience once and for all on your system.
+In today’s article, we’ll show you how you can get rid of this inconvenience once and for all on your system.

 What does TPM do?